The Avenging Trail: Production

 In early December it was announced that Sally Crute had been engaged as the female lead in the film, to star opposite Harold Lockwood.
 At the same time it was revealed that Francis Ford would be the director, with producing duties carried out by Fred Balshofer.
 Also in early December Metro announced that The Avenging Trail would be its final release of the year, scheduling it for December 31.
 By December 8, all the interior filming had been completed, and work was begun on the exterior scenes.
 Those exterior scene were shot at a lumber camp near North Conway, New Hampshire.
 While on location, the film's assistant director, Johnnie Waters, was called to active duty in the U.S. Army.
 He left the location and reported for duty on December 7.

 The film was released on December 31, 1917.

 Reception

 The Exhibitors Herald gave the film a mediocre review.
 They felt the script was "mediocre" and "hackneyed", but felt the pace of the film was good, and the cinematography was excellent.
 They were also complimentary of the cast, singling out Lockwood's performance.

+Preservation

+With no holdings located in archives, The Avenging Trail is considered a lost film.